microconfig/microconfig/README.md

 # Service configuration types

 It convenient to have different kinds of configuration and keep it in different files:
-* Process configuration (configuration that is used (by deployment tools) to start your service, like memory limit, VM params, etc.
+* Process configuration (the configuration that is used (by deployment tools) to start your service, like memory limit, VM params, etc.
-* Application configuration (configuration that your service reads after startup and use in runtime)
+* Application configuration (the configuration that your service reads after startup and use in runtime)
 * OS ENV variables
 * Lib specific templates (for instance, your logger specific descriptor (logback.xml), kafka.conf, cassandra.yaml, etc)
 * Static files/scripts to run before/after your service start
 * Secrets configuration (Note, you should not store in VCS any sensitive information, like passwords.
-In VCS you can store references(keys) to passwords, and keep password in special secured stores(like Vault) or at least in encrypted files on env machines)
+In VCS you can store references(keys) to passwords, and keep passwords in special secured stores(like Vault) or at least in encrypted files on env machines)

 # Service configuration files

-Inside service folder you can create configuration in key=value format.
+Inside the service folder, you can create a configuration in key=value format.

 Let’s create basic application and process configuration files for each service.
 Microconfig treats *.properties like application properties and *.proc like process properties.
-You can split configuration among several files, but for simplity we will create single application.properties and process.proc for each service.
-Anyway after configuration build for each service for each config type a single result file will be generated despite amount of base source files.
+You can split configuration among several files, but for simplicity, we will create single application.properties and process.proc for each service.
+Anyway, after configuration build for each service for each config type, a single result file will be generated despite the number of base source files.

 ```
 repo